9514Edward/knotweed/README.md

   - I have until then to develop the robot.

 ## Next Steps
  - Next step is to collect more photos though the video I will take through the robot in the field.
 Then retrain and learn better the tools for model training.
+Before doing this I need to document and memorize steps to 1) create hotspot on phone 2) power up robot 3) connect to bluetooth controller 4) make sure I know which button streams to the phone and which streams to disk.
  - After that, will get basic driving action of scanning 360 degrees, find knotweed, approach it and stop when the bounding box reaches a certain percentage of the screen.

 ## Status at Jan 26, 2025